jurmerlo/jurmerlo.github.io/src/content/docs/blog/2025-04-17_lunas_project_setup.md

 tags: [lunas]
 ---

-In my last post I wrote about the requirements for Lunas.
-It will be a web first game engine in TypeScript.
-I will use [Node.js](https://nodejs.org/en), [Pnpm](https://pnpm.io) and [Vite](https://vite.dev) to build the engine.
-There are some other dev dependencies like prettier and eslint, but I'm not using any dependencies for the engine core.
+In my last post, I wrote about the requirements for Lunas.
+It will be a web-first game engine written in TypeScript.
+I will use [Node.js](https://nodejs.org/en), [Pnpm](https://pnpm.io), and [Vite](https://vite.dev) to build the engine.
+There are some other dev dependencies like Prettier and ESLint, but I won't be using any libraries for the engine core.

 ### Pnpm
 I'm using Pnpm because it is faster than npm and caches libraries across projects.
 It is a personal preference.

 ### Vite
-Bundling with Vite is not really necessary as this library will be used inside a game project so why am I using Vite?
+Bundling with Vite is not necessary since this library will be used inside a game project.
+So why am I using Vite?
-In previous iterations I always needed a separate project to see if the engine works correctly while working on it.
-With Vite I can setup a project to run with the dev server, but export only the engine library when publishing.
-This way I can have both in the same project.
+In previous iterations, I always needed a separate project to test if the engine worked correctly during development.
+With Vite, I can set up a project to run with the dev server while exporting only the engine library when publishing.
+This way, I can have both in the same project.

 The project structure looks like this: